jszczerbinsky/lwp/README.md

   - To make Layered WallPaper run on startup, add `lwp &` command to Your desktop enviroment `.rc` file

   #### Build from source instead
-  - Install `SDL2` using Your package manager.
-On some distributions `SDL2` doesn't contain development files, so it may be also necessary to install development version of `SDL2`
+  - In some distributions `SDL2` doesn't contain development files, so it may be also necessary to install development version of `SDL2`
-  - If You are using `Wayland`, You also must install `XWayland`
   - Install `CMake`
   - Clone the repository and prepare a `build` directory: